gethubai/hubai-web/docs/intro.md

 # Intro

-HubAI is a cross-platform application that allows your to install and chat with almost all available AI.
-We have a plugin store that allows any user to develop and publish custom IA and extensions.
+HubAI is a cross-platform desktop application that will give you a new way to interact with any AI.
+It's your personal gateway to an expansive world of AI functionalities, right from your computer.
+Experience the thrill of creating, customizing, and engaging with diverse AIs, and join a vibrant community of AI enthusiasts and innovators.

 ## Features
-- Install, and chat with multiple AIs at the same time, easily switching between then in the chat window
+- Install, and chat with multiple AIs at the same time, easily switching between them in the chat window
-- Has a built-in package store that allows you to install thousand of extensions and ChatBots built by the community.
+- Has a built-in package store that allows you to install thousands of extensions and ChatBots built by the community.
-- Allows your to easily install and use chat prompts built by our community
+- Allows you to easily install and use chat prompts built by our community
-- Supports Windows, macOS and Linux
+- Supports Windows, macOS, and Linux
 - 100% open source and free to use (You can check the [full source code here](https://github.com/gethubai/hubai-desktop))
 - We respect your privacy.
-All your chat history is encrypted and saved locally on your computer we don't store any message on our servers.
+All your chat history is encrypted and saved locally on your computer we don't store any messages on our servers.
 - Theme system that allows you to choose between Dark or Light mode (or any theme built by our community)
 - Auto update to the latest version
 - Build and publish custom extensions and AIs easily using our CLI